spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 --

 Here’s a list of basic usage of my essentials..
-Wherever possible I tried to leave it the default so you could still google.
-Right Mouse Button (RMB) to select, drag etc.  x to delete.
+Wherever possible I tried to leave it the blender defaults so googling blender shortcuts and tutorials will still kinda work.  x to delete.
 A to deselect all or Toggle.
 GXYZ RXYZ SXYZ alt-S to move on normal etc all still work.

 My adjustments to the UI or hotkeys are made for me, so bear in mind I have a lot of habits from using nearly every 3D tool for the last 25 years in major productions.
 I understand that the hotkey memorization I do is abnormal, but this kind of configuration helps me switch tools and makes my work faster.